mohsin-ashraf/personal-msds/todayIlearned.md

 Caution: This timeline is tailored for **@mohsin-ashraf** and might not be suitable for everyone.

+## Day 25 | April 25 2020 | Saturday
+Today I completed the deep learning specialization part 2.
+- Grid Search.
+- Random selection of parameters (Sampling randomly).
+- Exploitation of the parameter space where the results are better.
+- Using an appropriate scale for random selection.
+	- Example for tuning alpha
+		1. r = -x * np.random.rand()  where x < 0
+		2. alpha = 10<sup>r</sup>
+	- Example for tuning mumentom.
+		1. r = [-x,-y] where -x < -y < 0
+		2. beta = 1 - 10<sup>r</sup>
+- Expert knowledge via reading research papers and experimentations.
+- Babysitting approach for tunning hyperparameters.
+	- Keep monitering the learning curve (or loss curve) and change parameters accordingly.
+- Training multiple models in parallel with different hyperparameter optimization.
+- Batch normalization.
+	- Makes hyperparameter search problem much easier.
+	- Essentially it makes the neural networks much more robust against the choice of hyperparamters.
+	- Can work very well even in a very big range of paramters.
+	- Easily train deep neural networks.
+	- Batch normalization normalizes the data comming from the hidden layers and going into the hidden layers throughout the network.
+		- Normalizing the *Z<sup>[l]</sup>* where *Z<sup>[l]</sup> = W<sup>[l]</sup>y<sup>'[l-1]</sup>*
+		- For normalization you can choose any distribution that fits your problem.
+	- Applied with mini-batches.
+	- Understanding of why does batch normalization works.
+	- Make weights in the later layers (say 10<sup>10th</sup>) more robust to changes than earlier layers.
+	- If you learn a mapping of **X --> y** if distribution of **X** changes then the model might need to be re-trained.
+	- Batch Normalization actually reduces the problem of distribution among the layers.
+	- Batch Normalization at Test Time.

 ## Day 24 | April 24 2020 | Friday
 Today I started with Gradient checking and moved on to learn new topics on hyperparameter optimization.
 - Gradient checking.